 During his tenure as an assistant coach for the Jackrabbits, Thompson has been a part of three teams that captured the Summit League regular season championship.

 In his first season at SDSU, Thompson helped guide the Jackrabbits to a program-best 15-5-1 record.
 During that historic season, SDSU captured its first Summit League regular season and conference tournament championships and made its first appearance in the NCAA tournament.
 The Jackrabbits upset fourth-seeded, No. 14 Colorado, 1-0, before falling in the second round to Minnesota.

-In his first season at North Dakota, Thompson was named North Central Conference Coach of the Year after leading his squad to a 12-5-1 record and a berth in the 2005 NCAA Division II Tournament.
-He stepped down from his coaching post following the 2007 season to become UND’s director of compliance.
+In his first season at North Dakota, Thompson was named the North Central Conference Coach of the Year after leading his squad to a 12-5-1 record and a berth in the 2005 NCAA Division II Tournament.
+He stepped down from his coaching post after the 2007 season to become UND’s director of compliance.

-Anative of Blair, Neb., Thompson was a three-time team most valuable player for the Mary men’s soccer team, earning honorable mention All-America honors as a senior.
-He stayed on as assistant men’s soccer coach until being named women’s soccer head coach in 2001.
+A native of Blair, Neb., Thompson was a three-time team most valuable player for the Mary men’s soccer team and earned honorable mention All-America accolades as a senior.
+He was later inducted into the Mary Hall of Fame.
+After graduation, he stayed on as an assistant men’s soccer coach and served in that position until he was named the head women’s soccer coach in 2001.

 During his head coaching career at Mary, Thompson captured the 2002 National Soccer Coaches Association of America Midwest Senior College Coach of the Year award.
 He left his alma mater in 2004 to become an assistant coach at Indiana State, where he earned a master’s degree in sport management.